pmluhar411/E-Commerce-App-using-Android--Kotlin/README.md

 # E-Commerce-App-using-Android--Kotlin

 LANGUAGES USED:

 1.JAVA
 2.XML :FOR LAYOUT

 TOOLS AND TECHNOLOGIES USED:
 1.ANDROID STUDIO(FOR DEVELOPMENT PURPOSE)

-2.FIREBASE REALTIME DATABASE

-DESCRIPTION OF EACH ACTIVITY/JAVA FILE:
+DESCRIPTION OF EACH ACTIVITY/Kotlin FILE:

 1.MAIN ACTIVITY:
 Welcome screen of the app which shows the app logo and a background for 2 seconds and then proceeds to the next activity.